-- A. The organization must be a qualified non-profit, defined as a 501(c)(3) or 501(c)(4) organization, which is not affiliated with or controlled by a for-profit organization and has included the fostering of low-income housing as one of its tax-exempt purposes. - B. The qualified non-profit(s) must materially participate (as described in IRC Section 469(h)) in the development and operation of the project throughout the Compliance Period. - C. The qualified non-profit(s) must own at least 51% of the General Partner's interest in the proposed project and be the managing General Partner of the Ownership entity. - D. For purposes of this set aside, the term "qualified non-profit" includes any corporation if 100 percent of the stock of such corporation is held by one or more qualified non-profit organizations at all times during the period such corporation is in existence. - E. The non-profit must receive a percentage of the Developer Fee greater than or equal to its percentage of its ownership interest except this does not apply to a DCA-certified CHDO which must own 100% of the General Partnership entity. - F. A copy of the General Partnership joint venture agreement or General Partnership operating agreement that provides the non-profit's General Partnership interest and the Developer Fee amount must be included in the Application, if the General Partnership is a joint venture. - G. Non-profit organizations applying for Credit under the non-profit set aside must include in the Application an opinion of a third party attorney who specializes in tax law on the non-profit's current federal tax exempt qualification status.
-If such an opinion has been previously obtained, this requirement may be satisfied by submitting the opinion with documentation demonstrating that the non-profit's bylaws have not changed since the legal opinion was issued. - H. IRC Section 42(i)(7) provides nonprofit general partners a Right of First Refusal (ROFR).
+- A. The organization must be a qualified non-profit, defined as a 501(c)(3) or 501(c)(4) organization, which is not affiliated with or controlled by a for-profit organization and has included the fostering of low-income housing as one of its tax-exempt purposes. - B. The qualified non-profit(s) must materially participate (as described in IRC Section 469(h)) in the development and operation of the project throughout the Compliance Period. - C. The qualified non-profit(s) must own at least 51% of the General Partner's interest in the proposed project and be the managing General Partner of the Ownership entity. - D. For purposes of this set aside, the term "qualified non-profit" includes any corporation if 100-percent of the stock of such corporation is held by one or more qualified non-profit organizations at all times during the period such corporation is in existence. - E.D.The non-profit must receive a percentage of the Developer Fee greater than or equal to its percentage of its ownership interest except this does not apply to a (DCA-certified CHDOs which must own 100% of the General Partnership entity). - F.E.
+The Application includes aA copy of the General Partnership joint venture agreement or General Partnership operating agreement that provides the non-profit's General Partnership interest and the Developer Fee amount must be included in the Application, if the General Partnership is a joint venture. - G. Non-profit organizations applying for Credit under the non-profit set aside must include in the Application aAn opinion of a third party attorney who specializes in tax law on either the non-profit's current federal tax exempt qualification status.
+If such an opinion has been previously obtained, this requirement may be satisfied by submitting the opinion with documentation-demonstrating or that the non-profit's bylaws have not changed since the a previous legal opinion was issued. - H.F.
+IRC Section 42(i)(7) provides nonprofit general partners a Right of First Refusal (ROFR).
 The ROFR can be used to obtain eventual ownership of the property at a minimum purchase price equivalent to the outstanding debt plus exit taxes.
-The provision allows nonprofit general partners to gain property ownership as their investors exit after year 15 of the compliance period. - a.
+The provision allows nonprofit general partners to gain property ownership as their investors exit after year 15 of the compliance period.
 To ensure that nonprofit general partners are able to exercise their rights under Section 42(i)(7), the Applicant must commit to incorporating an acknowledgment of this right in partnership documents.
-Either the Limited Partnership Agreement or a separate ROFR Agreement must include specific language acknowledging the nonprofit general partner's ability to exercise the ROFR.
+In order to be eligible, the equity commitment letter and Eeither the Limited Partnership Agreement or a separate ROFR Agreement must include specific language acknowledging the nonprofit general partner's ability to exercise the ROFR.
 The ROFR Purchase Price must be the minimum purchase price permissible under Section 42(i)(7)(B).
 DCA will review the LPA or ROFR agreement prior to issuance of Form 8609 to ensure this requirement has been met.